liamflannery/React-Workout-Tracking-Application/doc/backend.md

 # Backend Server

 The project provides a backend service to support real time chat.
-Users can register and create new conversation topics, post and join conversations.
+Users can register and create new program topics, post and join programs.
 Real time chat is supported via web sockets.

 To star the backend, run: